nus-cs2113-AY2021S1/website/admin/tp-grading.md

 **Grading criteria:**

-* Milestones ==need to be reached the midnight before of the tutorial== for it to be counted as achieved. ==To get a good grade for this aspect, achieve at least 60% of the recommended milestone progress.==
-* Good use of GitHub milestones
-* Good use of GitHub release mechanism
-* Good version control, based on the repo
-* Reasonable attempt to use the forking workflow
-* Good task definition, assignment and tracking, based on the issue tracker
+* No <tooltip content="e.g., the product is not working at all by the milestone deadline">major mishaps</tooltip> at v1.0 and v2.0.
-* Good use of buffers %%(opposite: everything at the last minute)%%
+* Good attempt to use of at least _some_ Git and GitHub features (e.g., milestones, releases, issue tracker, PRs)
 * Project done iteratively and incrementally %%(opposite: doing most of the work in one big burst)%%